jxnblk/mdx-go/docs/src/Routing.md

   api.mdx
 ```

-mdx-go will create routes for `/`, `/getting-started`, and `/api`.
+Blazin will create routes for `/`, `/getting-started`, and `/api`.

 ## React Components

-mdx-go also supports using React components as routes for files with the `.js` extension.
+Blazin also supports using React components as routes for files with the `.js` extension.
 Be sure that the `.js` file exports a default component to render as a route.

 ```jsx